 Be careful with international purchases, though.
 Chase Ink Cash does charge a 3% foreign transaction fee on all purchases made outside of the United States or through internationally-based merchants.
 Any rewards earned on international purchases would be quickly eroded, if not wiped out, with a 3% surcharge tacked on.

-Keep in mind, however, that you will not be eligible for this introductory bonus if you currently have the Chase Sapphire Preferred credit card, regardless of whether you previously received the bonus.
-You also may not be eligible if you recently earned the bonus.… read full answer
+Keep in mind that you will not be eligible for the sign-up bonus if you currently have the Chase Sapphire Preferred credit card, regardless of whether you previously received the bonus.
+You also may not be eligible if it’s been less than 48 months since you last earned an initial bonus with either the Chase Sapphire Preferred card or the Chase Sapphire Reserve® card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.